Possessed (band): Initial career (1983–1989)

-On Halloween 1986, Possessed released their second album Beyond the Gates.
-They embarked on a short European tour with Voivod and in the U.S. opening for Dark Angel.
-In May 1987, the band issued a five-song EP produced by guitarist Joe Satriani titled The Eyes of Horror which marked a change in musical direction for the band.
-The Satanic themes they had become noted for were almost completely absent, and the songs had more of a thrash metal style than their earlier death metal sound.
+On Halloween 1986, Possessed released their second album, Beyond the Gates.
+They embarked on a short European tour with Voivod and opened for Dark Angel in the U.S. In May 1987, the band issued a five-song EP produced by guitarist Joe Satriani titled The Eyes of Horror, which changed the band's musical direction.
+Satanic were almost completely absent, and the songs were more thrash metal than death metal.
 The song "Storm in My Mind" was written by Lalonde and the rest by Torrao, who had written most of the band's earlier material.
-Soon after the release, internal tensions among the band members led to their break up.
+After the release, internal tensions led to the band's break up.

 In 1989, Jeff Becerra was held up at gunpoint by two assailants after buying cigarettes at a store.
 After refusing to give them his money, he was shot twice.
 Becerra recalled the incident in 2019: "We scuffled, there was no way out of it and I ended up getting shot a couple of times.
 The first guy pushed a 9-millimeter to my chest.
 It broke through the ribs and shattered the lungs and stuck on in the spine, so I still have a 9-millimeter slug stuck on the vertebrate T3.
 I think the second guy was covering me from about 15 feet away, so there was nowhere to run.
 It was more like a knee-jerk reaction because the first shot was 'Pow!' and right after, 'Pow!' [...]
 I got shot by two different guns in a robbery.
 I was doing concrete construction.
 I worked something like 13 hours that day.
 I stopped to get a pack of Camels and I guess I flashed a hundred and on the way out, two guys in hoods, little ninja guys came running up with guns: 'Give me all of your fucking money.'"
 The shooting left Becerra paralyzed from the chest down.
 The incident occurred while he was employed as a construction worker.
 He lamented: "I've been in a wheelchair longer than I've been walking.
 It's my normal."